Dino977/operation-vessel/README.md

 - It is a **function** which has two parameters.
 They are `node` and `directives`
 - If **true** is returned, the operation item is **displayed**.
 Reverse hiding

-if you want to adjust the default of props, you can try setting `$ATTRIBUTES`
+If you want to adjust the default of props, you can try setting `$ATTRIBUTES`

 - If the value of the **default** is **Object**, using function return values, such as `() => ({ xxx: xxx })`